+i.
+Initial Assignment to PPS
-- i.
-Initial Assignment to PPS - 45.
-The practice of the Municipal Court's referral of court defendants to PPS probation is standard.
-When an individual appears on a traffic ticket or misdemeanor offense and is sentenced or otherwise ordered to pay a fine and/or court costs, Judge Gomany's practice is to ask whether the person can pay the entire amount due on the date of sentencing. - 46.
-Even when individuals express they cannot pay, Judge Gomany tells them they must pay some amount or they will be jailed and must call their friends and family or visit an ATM to get money.

-- 47. If a person cannot pay the entirety of what they have been assessed, Judge Gomany assigns them to be supervised by PPS, because they cannot pay their fines and court costs in full, and enters an "Order of Probation" (hereinafter "Probation Order") for that person.
-Indeed, Defendant Gomany usually informs defendants that paying in full will save them from going on probation. - 48.
-If a defendant can pay in full, the individual pays the Municipal Court and is not referred to probation with PPS. - 49.
-Defendant Gomany does not explain that PPS is a private, for-profit company. - 50.
-The Probation Order does not identify the probation provider or supervisor. - 51.
-The Probation Order also does not identify the monthly service fees or total payment due. - 52.
+- 48. Until November 1, 2017, Defendant Gomany assigned defendants to PPS probation in a standard manner.
+When an individual appeared on a traffic ticket or misdemeanor offense and was sentenced or otherwise ordered to pay a fine or court costs, Judge Gomany asked whether the person could pay the entire amount due on the date of sentencing. - 49.
+When individuals expressed that they could not pay, Judge Gomany stated they must pay some amount, or they would be jailed.
+Defendant Gomany often directed defendants to call their friends and family or visit an ATM to get money. - 50.
+If a person could not pay the entirety of their fines and costs, Judge Gomany assigned them to be supervised by PPS and entered an "Order of Probation" (hereinafter "Probation Order") for that person.
+Indeed, Defendant Gomany usually informed defendants that paying in full would save them from going on probation. - 51.
+If a defendant could pay in full, they were not referred to probation with PPS. - 52.
+Defendant Gomany did not explain to defendants that PPS is a private, for-profit company. - 53.
+The Probation Order does not identify the probation provider or supervisor. - 54.
+The Probation Order also does not identify the monthly service fees or total payment due to PPS. - 55.
 Instead, the Probation Order generally mandates that probation is supervised until the individual pays her "fines, costs, and/or restitution."
-The Probation Order also sets the length of the term of probation, the suspended sentence, as well as any other conditions of probation specific to the individual. - 53.
+The Probation Order also sets the length of the term of probation, the suspended sentence, and any other conditions of probation specific to the individual. - 56.
 A standard example of a Probation Order appears below:

-ORDE R OF PROBATION GARDENDALE MUNICIPAL COURT

-NAME: Jennifer Essig DATE: DATE: DATE:

-DF PROBATION: DAYS PROBATED YEARS (s)
+ORDE R OF PROBATION GARDENDALE MUNICIPAL COURT NAME: Jennifer Essig DATE: 7/21/17 Andrews and the second LENGTH DF PROBATION: DAYS PROBATED YEARS (s) TYPE OF SUPERVISION: (1) SUPERVISED FOR LENGTH OF PROBATION.

-22 STATE OF THE (5)

-TYPE OF SUPERVISION:

-(1) SUPERVISED FOR LENGTH OF PROBATION.

 (2) SUPERVISED FOR COMPLETION OF COURT REFERRAL PROGRAMS.

-K (3) SUPERVISED UNTIL FINE, COURT COST AND/OR RESTITUTION PAID.

-(4) UNSUPERVISED.

-(5) OTHER:

-€.
-4.

-SPECIAL CONDITIONS: DEFENDANT IS SO ORDERED

-(1) TO PAY FINE, COURT COST, RESTITUTION, FEES TO PROBATION OFFICER.
+K (3) SUPERVISED UNTIL FINE.
+COURT COST AND/OR RESTITUTION PAID.
+(4) UNSUPERVISED. y SPECIAL CONDITIONS: DEFENDANT IS SO ORDERED (1) TO PAY FINE, COURT COST, RESTITUTION, FEES TO PROBATION OFFICER.
 (2) NOT TO DRINK OR POSSESS ALCOHOLIC BEVERAGES.
 (3) NOT TO DRIVE WITHOUT A VALID STATE DRIVER'S LICENSE.
 (4) NOT TO DRIVE WHILE UNDER THE INFLUENCE OF INTOXICANTS.
 (5) TO ATTEND AND COMPLETE ALCOHOL/DRUG EDUCATION CLASS.
 (6) TO ATTEND AND COMPLETE CONSUMER CREDIT LINE CLASS.
 (7) TO SEEK VOCATIONAL REHABILITATION MONITORED BY PROBATION OFFICER.

-(8) TO PAY FOR DAMAGES TO PROPERTY OR PERSON OF AFFIANT:

-RESTITUTION AMOUNT \$

-(9) NOT TO BOTHER, HARASS, OR CONTACT AFFIANT

-(10) TO STAY OFF PROPERTY OF: Peach Tree Crossing, Landwood a.

-(11) NOT TO OWN OR POSSESS ANY FIREARM OR OTHER WEAPON.

-(12) OTHER:

-54. ATTORNEY: WAIVES ATTORNEY

-Spanik Emà

-DATE DEFENDANT'S SIGNATURE DATE JUDGE

-/HITE: COURT YELLOW COPY: DEFENDANT

-V /HITE: COURT YELLOW COPY: DEFENDANT
+(8) TO PAY FOR DAMAGES TO PROPERTY OR PERSON OF AFFIANT: .
+RESTITUTION AMOUNT \$ (9) NOT TO BOTHER, HARASS, OR CONTACT AFFIANT X (10) TO STAY OFF PROPERTY OF: Peach Tree Crossing, Gordande Q. (11) NOT TO OWN OR POSSESS ANY FIREARM OR OTHER WEAPON.
+(12) OTHER: 59.
+ATTORNEY: WAIVES ATTORNEY Charles and I DATE DEFENDANT'S SIGNATURE DATE JUDGE V /HITE: COURT YELLOW COPY: DEFENDANT

-- 54. Once Defendant Gomany signs the Probation Order, he has the individual execute it and provides her a carbon copy. - 55.
-Defendant Gomany makes no effort to evaluate an individual's income or expenses or to determine the amount the individual can afford to pay each month. - 56.
-Nor does the Judge explain to individuals the terms of the probation or offer them alternatives to payment, such as community service if they indicate they cannot pay their monetary sentence or probation fees to PPS.
+- 57. Once Defendant Gomany signed the Probation Order, he directed the defendant execute it and provided a carbon copy. - 58.
+Defendant Gomany made no effort to evaluate an individual's income or expenses or to determine the amount they could afford to pay each month. - 59.
+Nor did Defendant Gomany explain to individuals the terms of the probation or offer them alternatives to payment, such as community service, if they indicated they could not pay their monetary sentence or probation fees to PPS.